galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 The retention time correction step is not mandatory.
 However, when it is used retention time are modified.
-Consequently, applying this step on your data requires to complete it with an additional 'grouping' step.
+Consequently, applying this step on your data requires to complete it with an additional 'grouping' step: **xcms groupChromPeaks (group)**

 Parameters for this second group step are expected to be similar to the first group step.
 Nonetheless, since retention times are supposed to be less variable inside a same peak group now, in some cases it can be relevant to